-This algorithm was divided into two phases to run on BDC-WE, considering a PG type $Discovery \rightarrow Process \rightarrow Index \rightarrow Publish$.
+This algorithm was divided into two phases to run on BDC-WE, considering a PG type Discovery -> Process -> Index -> Publish.
 In the search phase, a new Provider, SitsProvider, was implemented.
 SitsProvider's search method invokes the sits_cube function and produces a list of scenes to be processed.
 For this, a script was created in the R language, which receives the necessary parameters and invokes the sits_cube function.
 The data cube definition resulting from this function is then spatially split to define the smaller data cubes.
 This subdivision is performed by considering the grid used by the BDC for the collection.
-The purpose of this split was to make it easier to parallelize the sort run on each data cube.
-The data structure in R, representing the metadata of these smaller data cubes, was saved in .rda format.
+The purpose of this split was to make it easier to parallelize the sort run on each data cubes, was saved in .rda format.
 The search method of SitsProvider returns a list of objects of type SitsRemoteScene (which extends the RemoteScene class).
 Each of these objects has among its attributes the path to one of the data cubes generated by the script in R. This approach was used to represent an object produced in Python and processed in the R language.